Chris Pronger: Anaheim Ducks (2006–2009)

-Philadelphia Flyers
+Philadelphia Flyers (2009–2012)

-On June 27, 2009, Pronger along with forward Ryan Dingle was traded to the Philadelphia Flyers in exchange for Joffrey Lupul (earlier traded to Edmonton for Pronger in 2006), defenceman Luca Sbisa, two first-round draft picks and a conditional third-round draft pick.
+On June 27, 2009, Pronger along with forward Ryan Dingle was traded to the Philadelphia Flyers in exchange for Joffrey Lupul (earlier traded to Edmonton for Pronger in 2006), defenceman Luca Sbisa, two first-round draft picks, and a conditional third-round pick.
 Ten days later, Pronger signed a seven-year contract extension.
 Nearly a month after signing, the NHL announced they had launched an investigation on Pronger's contract to determine whether it circumvented the NHL collective bargaining agreement's salary cap.
 Because the contract was front-loaded, with annual salaries of just $525,000 in the final two years and was set to expire when Pronger turned 42, the investigation was launched with the focus on the potential for negotiations between Pronger and the Flyers to retire before the contract expired.
 However, as Pronger's contract took effect after his 35th birthday, under the terms of the current collective bargaining agreement, his over-35 contract cannot be deleted from the Flyers' cap space unless he is placed on long-term injured reserve, and even then it would come back on the team's cap space during the off-season.

-On December 30, 2009, Pronger was selected to play for Team Canada at the 2010 Winter Olympics in Vancouver.
+On December 30, 2009, Pronger was selected to play for Canada at the 2010 Winter Olympics.
 He served as one of the team's alternate captains, along with Sidney Crosby and Jarome Iginla.
 The team won the gold medal that year.
-After playing in his 25th Olympic game for Canada on February 28, 2010, Pronger became Canada's all-time leader in Olympic games played.
+After playing in his 25th Olympic game for Canada on February 28, 2010, Pronger became Canada's all-time leader in Winter Olympic Games played.

 In the NHL regular season, the Flyers qualified for the 2010 playoffs on the last day of the season with a shootout win against the New York Rangers.
 A playoff run marked by an upset of the New Jersey Devils, a historic comeback against the Boston Bruins from down three games to none in the series and a five-game win over the Montreal Canadiens culminated in the Flyers playing the Chicago Blackhawks in the 2010 Stanley Cup Finals.
 Although the Flyers lost the series four games to two, Pronger had a strong playoff performance and led a team that traded for him to the Finals for the third time in a row.
 Conversely, no team that traded Pronger away qualified for the playoffs the following year.